Gardej/Terraform_task/README.md

-# Description how to sen-up environment.
+# Description how to set-up environment.

 ### 1. Clone this repo to your local system.